kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

     Timeout *int64
 }

+type FailurePolicyType string

+const (
+    Ignore FailurePolicyType = "Ignore"
+    Fail FailurePolicyType = "Fail"
+)

 type ExternalAdmissionHook struct {
     // Operations is the list of operations this hook will be invoked on - Create, Update, or *
     // for all operations.
 Defaults to '*'.
-    Operations []string
+    Operations []OperationType
     // Resources are the resources this hook should be invoked on. '*' is all resources.
     Resources []string
-    // Subresources are the list of subresources this hook should be invoked on. '*' is all resources.
+    // Subresources is list of subresources.
+If non-empty, this hook should be invoked on
+    // all combinations of Resources and Subresources. '*' is all subresources.
     Subresources []string

     // ClientConfig defines how to talk to the hook.
     ClientConfig AdmissionHookClientConfig

     // FailurePolicy defines how unrecognized errors from the admission endpoint are handled -
-    // allowed values are Ignore, Retry, Fail.
+    // allowed values are Ignore, Fail.
 Default value is Fail FailurePolicy FailurePolicyType
 }

+type OperationType string

+const (
+    All OperationType = "*"
+    Create OperationType= "Create"
+    Update OperationType= "Update"
+)

 // AdmissionHookClientConfig contains the information to make a TLS
-// connection with the webhook
-// **very similar to the schema of kubeconfig** type AdmissionHookClientConfig struct {
+// connection with the webhook type AdmissionHookClientConfig struct {
 	// Address of the external admission hook, could be a host string,
     // a host:port pair, or a URL.
 	Address string
-	// ClientCertificate is the path to a client cert file for TLS.
-	ClientCertificate string
-    // ClientCertificateData contains PEM-encoded data from a client cert file for TLS.
-Overrides ClientCertificate
+	// CABundle is a PEM encoded CA bundle which will be used to validate webhook's server certificate.
-	ClientCertificateData []byte
+	CABundle []byte
-	// ClientKey is the path to a client key file for TLS.
-	ClientKey string
-	// ClientKeyData contains PEM-encoded data from a client key file for TLS.
-Overrides ClientKey ClientKeyData []byte
-	// CertificateAuthority is the path to a cert file for the certificate authority.
-	CertificateAuthority string
-	// CertificateAuthorityData contains PEM-encoded certificate authority certificates.
-Overrides CertificateAuthority CertificateAuthorityData []byte
 }

 ```

 ## Synchronization of AdmissionControlConfiguration (**optional for alpha implement**)